-The deposit was discovered in the 18th century and high-grade mineralization reportedly was exploited by the Spaniards for approximately 40 years, however, no production records exist.
+The deposit was discovered in the 18th century and high-grade mineralization reportedly was exploited by the Spaniards for approximately 40 years; however, no production records exist.
 The first records show the Ajuchitlán Mining and Milling Company produced an estimated 250,000 tonnes at a grade of 15 g Au/t and 100 g Ag/t from1900 to 1924.

-In 1982, the Mexican government, through the Council of Mineral Resources (CRM) put a mining claim of 6,300 hectares which covered the area of the mine in its central part.
+In 1982, the Mexican government, through the Council of Mineral Resources (CRM) staked a mining claim of 6,300 hectares which covered the area of the mine in its central part.
 In 1986 Minas Luismin negotiated with the CRM an option in the mining claims of his property for a payment of US \$ 250,000 dollars and a royalty of 5%, which latter was reduced to 3% in 1996.

-Exploration begins with Luimin and at the end of 1993 the exploitation begins with an open pit in the San José oreshoot.
-This open-pit changes to underground when it is discovered that it was not a disseminated Carlin-type deposit, but that it was a vein structure; then, in mid-1994, the underground works began in the same San José and San Martin oreshoot.
+Luismin started explorations in early 1992 and at the end of 1993 the exploitation begins with an open pit in the San José oreshoot.
+This open-pit changed to underground when it is discovered that it was not a disseminated Carlin-type deposit, but that it was a vein structure, then, in mid-1994, the underground works began in the same San José and San Martin oreshoots.

 In the year 2000 the operation began mining some of the steeply dipping vein structures known as "tronco" and "manto" deposits.
-Over the last 17 years that mining has at times been predominantly from those oreshoots.
+Over the last 27 years the mining has at times been predominantly from those oreshoots.

-Over the period August 1, 2013 to April 30, 2018 the mine operated at an average 755 tpd using mechanized mining equipment such as single boom jumbos, 3.5-yard scooptrams and 10 to 20 tonne haulage trucks.
+Over the period August 1, 2013 to September 30, 2019 the mine operated at an average 750 tpd using mechanized mining equipment such as single boom jumbos, 3.5-yard scooptrams and 10 to 20 tonne haulage trucks.
 In Conventional jackleg drills are still used in some of the mine headings.